- This event has passed.

 - Configure fail-open, fail-closed or monitor-only modes

-- Understand all features; configure your System configuration Policy, set the NTP time for your network, configure SNMP management and ACL’s, as well as external authentication, and setup an email relay – finally push to your managed devices, test and verify
+- Understand all features; configure your System Configuration Policy, set the NTP time for your network, configure SNMP management and ACL’s, as well as external authentication, and setup an email relay.
+Deploy and verify.

-- Understand all possible features; configure your Health Policy, Health monitoring, setting up health alerts and sending troubleshooting files to Cisco TAC
+- Understand all possible features; configure your Health Policy, Health monitoring, setting up health email alerts and send troubleshooting files to Cisco TAC

-- Create a Health Alert to email you if a snort policy takes more than 3 seconds to determine alert, drop or pass on a rule
+- Create an Application Bypass policy using a Health Alert to email you if a snort policy takes more than 3 seconds to determine alert, drop or pass on a rule

 - Hands-on Lab 1: Lab layout and logging into your equipment